awsdocs/amazon-api-gateway-developer-guide/doc_source/api-gateway-swagger-extensions-authorizer.md

 }
 ```

 The following OpenAPI 3\.0 example produces the same JWT authorizer as the previous example\.
-However, this example uses OpenAPI's `openIdConnectUrl` property to automatically detect the issuer\.
+However, this example uses the OpenAPI `openIdConnectUrl` property to automatically detect the issuer\.
 The `openIdConnectUrl` must be fully formed\.

 ```
 "securitySchemes": {